You’ve seen it at the Winter Olympics – and now you can play in Atlanta!

 The club is built around the idea that everyone should be able to play and enjoy the sport of curling.
 There’s no trash talking and no one gets yelled at for a missed shot.
 Games are competitive, but also cooperative.
 As a growing club, every experienced player helps new players learn the game and develop their curling skills.
 In fact, our leagues are set up so that each team has a mix of brand new and experienced players, and we specifically reserve spots on tournament teams for brand new players so that they can get the full curling experience.

 We offer learn-to-curl classes, Fall, Spring and Summer leagues, corporate team building events, and we attend tournaments all up and down the East Coast.
-Since the 2014 Winter Olympics, we’ve taught over 2,500 people how to curl and we’ll teach another 1,000 over the next few months during the 2017 – 2018 season.
+Since the 2014 Winter Olympics, we’ve taught over 3,500 people how to curl and we have approximately 110 +/- members of all experience levels.